-If your liability for social security, Medicare, and withheld federal income taxes is less than \$2,500 for the year, you can pay the taxes with your return if you file on time.
+If your liability for social security and Medicare taxes is less than \$2,500 for the year, you can pay the taxes with your return if you file on time.
 You do not have to deposit the taxes.
 However, you may choose to make deposits of these taxes even if your liability is less than \$2,500.
-If your liability for these taxes is \$2,500 or more, see the Federal Tax Deposit Requirements for Form 944 Filers chart below.
+If your liability for these taxes is \$2,500 or more, see the Federal Tax Deposit Requirements for Form 944-SS Filers chart on page 4.

 Note.
-The \$2,500 threshold at which federal tax deposits must be made is different from the amount of annual tax liability (\$1,000 or less) that makes an employer eligible to participate in the Employers' Annual Federal Tax Program and file Form 944, Employer's ANNUAL Federal Tax Return.
-Designated Form 944 filers whose businesses grow during the year may be required to make federal tax deposits (see chart below), but they will still file Form 944 for the year.
-If your total tax liability for calendar year 2006 is more than \$1,000, the IRS will notify you when to begin filing quarterly Forms 941.
+The \$2,500 threshold at which federal tax deposits must be made is different from the amount of annual tax liability (\$1,000 or less) that makes an employer eligible to participate in the Employer's Annual Federal Tax Program and file Form 944-SS, Employer's ANNUAL Federal Tax Return.
+Designated Form 944-SS filers whose businesses grow during the year may be required to make federal tax deposits (see chart below), but they will still file Form 944-SS for the year.
+If your total tax liability for calendar year 2006 is more than \$1,000, the IRS will notify you when to begin filing quarterly Forms 941-SS.

-Federal Tax Deposit Requirements for Form 944 Filers If Your Tax Liability is: Your Deposit Requirement is: Less than \$2,500 for the year No deposit required.
+Federal Tax Deposit Requirements for Form 944-SS Filers If Your Tax Liability is: Your Deposit Requirement is: Less than \$2,500 for the year No deposit required.
 You may pay the tax with your return.
-(If you are unsure that your tax liability for the year will be less than \$2,500, deposit under the rules below.) \$2,500 or more for the year, but less than \$2,500 for the quarter You can deposit by the last day of the month after the end of a quarter.
-However, if your fourth quarter tax liability is less than \$2,500, you may pay the fourth quarter's tax liability with your timely filed Form 944. \$2,500 or more for the quarter You must deposit monthly, or semiweekly, depending on your deposit schedule.
+(If you are unsure that your tax liability for the year will be less than \$2,500, deposit under the rules below) \$2,500 or more for the year, but less than \$2,500 for the quarter You can deposit by the last day of the month after the end of a quarter.
+However, if your fourth quarter tax liability is less than \$2,500, you may pay the fourth quarter's tax liability with your timely filed Form 944-SS. \$2,500 or more for the quarter You must deposit monthly, or semiweekly, depending on your deposit schedule.
 But, if you accumulate \$100,000 or more of taxes on any day, you must deposit the tax by the next banking day.
-See section 11 of Pub.
-15.
+See section 8 of Pub.
+80.